mahsook3/mahsook3/README.md

 * City: Coimbatore
 * Birthday: June 13

-Thank you for taking the time to read my profile.
+💖Once again Thank you for taking the time to read my profile.
 Feel free to contact me if you want to know more about me or if you have any opportunities that may suit my skills and interests.